norsig/LXC-Web-UI/README.md

 To enable ldap auth you should set auth type to ldap inside your config file than configure all options inside ldap section.
 See lwp.example.conf for references.

-Pyhton LDAP need to be installed:
+Pyhton LDAP needs to be installed:

-apt-get install python-ldap
+install python-ldap
 htpasswd

 To enable authentication against htpasswd file you should set auth type to htpasswd and file variable in htpasswd section to point to the htpasswd file.